Fla. governor issues coronavirus stay-at-home order after heavy criticism

 Mary Ellen Klas, Tallahassee bureau chief for the Miami Herald and Tampa Bay Times, was barred from a DeSantis news conference last week after requesting social distancing.

-DeSantis’ approach to the pandemic has attracted criticism since at least mid-March, when he said it was up to local governments, rather than him, to mandate closing of beaches filled with spring breakers.
+DeSantis’s approach to the pandemic has attracted criticism since at least mid-March, when he said it was up to local governments, rather than him, to mandate closing of beaches filled with spring breakers.

 DeSantis again pleaded powerlessness at his news conference and wondered how useful orders would be anyway.
-For example, he said, he had closed some beaches at the request of local officials and people were gathering on them anyway.
+For example, he said he had closed some beaches at the request of local officials and people were gathering on them anyway.

 “I was flying out of Miami yesterday,” he said, “looking at beaches with signs saying they were closed.